Archived Knowledge Base articles from T.I. Performance.

 Part Connector

-AU Falcon InjectorsUSCAR Plug
+AU Falcon 5L Windsor V8 InjectorsUSCAR Plug

 E-Series and AU Falcon Connectors